finbourne/lusid-sdk-csharp/sdk/docs/SystemConfigurationApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<SystemConfigurationApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SystemConfigurationApi>();
             var source = "source_example";  // string | The source to set the transaction configurations for var setTransactionConfigurationSourceRequest = new List<SetTransactionConfigurationSourceRequest>(); // List<SetTransactionConfigurationSourceRequest> | The set of transaction configurations

             try
             {
+                // uncomment the below to set overrides at the request level
+                // TransactionSetConfigurationData result = apiInstance.SetTransactionConfigurationSource(source, setTransactionConfigurationSourceRequest, opts: opts);

                 // [EXPERIMENTAL] SetTransactionConfigurationSource: Set transaction types for a source TransactionSetConfigurationData result = apiInstance.SetTransactionConfigurationSource(source, setTransactionConfigurationSourceRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));